 Bachelor of Food and Nutrition Science

 The Australian food and beverage industry exports $40 billion a year and is growing rapidly.
-There is high demand for food and nutrition scientists who can identify new products and services that meet the needs of tomorrow's global customers.
+There is a high demand for food and nutrition scientists able to tackle today's challenges and meet tomorrows global needs.

-You’ll gain hands-on experience by completing 120 hours of placement in a food, nutrition or health organisation.
+- gain hands-on experience through 120 hours of placement in a food, nutrition or health organisation

 I am a: